spring-projects/spring-integration/spring-integration-samples/loan-broker/README.txt

 	. . . . .

 Eclipse/STS (with m2eclipse plug-in)
 1. Import project into Eclipse/STS.
-If m2eclipse plugin is installed the dependency will be downloaded automatically
+If the m2eclipse plugin is installed, the dependencies will be downloaded automatically.
-2. Run 'org.springframework.integration.loanbroker.demo.LoanBrokerDemo' class located in 'src/test/java'
+2. Run the 'org.springframework.integration.loanbroker.demo.LoanBrokerDemo' class located in 'src/test/java'.